What is a 60% LTV mortgage?

 Should I get a 60% LTV mortgage?

-A 60% LTV mortgage might suit you best if you have a larger deposit that you can put down.
+A 60% LTV mortgage might suit you best if you have a larger deposit to put down.

-This can also help you reduce the cost of your monthly payments.
+This can also help you lower the cost of your monthly payments.

 How to get the best 60% LTV mortgage